 Who is the DHR Easement Staff?

 DHR’s Easement Program currently contains the following staff members: Easement Program Manager, Easement Program Coordinator, Easement Program Archaeologist, Easement Program Architect, and Easement Program Stewardship Counsel.
 Easement staff also works closely with student interns during the spring and summer months.
-See this PDF for Easement Program staff contact information.
+The current Easement Program staff consists of:

 Where do I find the Restrictions in an Easement Deed?